SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 ## Summary

 🎉 Congratulations!
-Now you've have setup alerts for a particular situation in your SAP system landscape.
+Now you have setup alerts for a particular situation in your SAP system landscape.

 Continue to - [Exercise 4 - Create scripts to trigger landscape management tasks](../ex4/README.md)